Oh Wait… They Did

 Philosophy, not physics.

-To prove it, you’d have to show that time and space are illusions,
+To make it stick, you’d have to demonstrate that time and space are a trick of the light,

-and that separateness may be a convenient myth,
+and that separateness may be a useful story,

-I keep writing these fragments as if for someone who might see what I see.
+I keep writing these fragments as if for someone who catches the same edge.

 Maybe that’s enough—